Ross McEwan: Resignation from RBS

 During his tenure as CEO, he focused his work on modernising and simplifying the bank's IT system, and launched many fintech startups to race at the leading-edge of banking innovation.

 McEwan was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to the financial sector.

 Move to National Australia Bank

 National Australia Bank announced on 19 July 2019, the appointment of Ross McEwan as Group Chief Executive Officer and Managing Director.
 NAB chairman-elect Philip Chronican said NAB had secured a senior, global financial services executive with deep experience in international markets and long-standing knowledge of the Australian banking environment.

+Retirement from National Australia Bank

+On 7 February 2024, National Australia Bank announced the appointment of Andrew Irvine as Group Chief Executive Officer and Managing Director.
+It also announced that McEwan would retire from executive roles after a distinguished career in financial and insurance services.
+Mr Irvine, NAB’s Group Executive Business and Private Banking since 2020, succeeded Ross McEwan on 2 April 2024.

+Other activities

+In March 2025, McEwan succeeded Ken MacKenzie as chairman of BHP.

 Personal life

-McEwan and his wife Stephanie met through playing basketball, while they were both students at Massey University.
+McEwan and his wife met through playing basketball, while they were both students at Massey University.
 She has a degree in food technology and they have two adult daughters.
 They own a farm in New Zealand.